AbugaAroni/Python-Djangoweek2ip/README.md

 Users can see their profiles with all their pictures.

 ### Limitations
 Some user stories were not implemented.
 Namely being able to likes, comment on pictures and follow other users.
 Website is not responsive.
+Logout button does not work on pages that are not the homepage.

 ### Technologies Used
 Python3.6